Millbrook Divorce Lawyer & Millbrook Divorce Attorneys

 In Autauga County, there is also specific language that they require in their agreements and affidavits, but, unlike Elmore County, they do not require a parenting course.
 If you are filing a contested divorce, then you will likely have hearings set in your case.
 The hearings for divorces filed in Elmore County are usually held in the Elmore County Courthouse in Wetumpka.
 All hearings in divorce cases filed in Autauga County are usually held in the Autauga County Courthouse located in downtown Prattville, Alabama.
 In such contested divorce cases, these hearings will almost always continue until either both sides reach an agreement or a judge decides the contested issues at trial.

-Attorney Steven Harris regularly files divorce cases in Millbrook, Wetumpka, Selma, Clanton, Prattville, Deatsville, Elmore, Holtville, and the surrounding areas of Elmore, Chilton, and Autauga Counties.
-Our Prattville office is located at 744 East Main Street, next to the CVS Pharmacy.
-If you have any questions about the requirements in your area, then call our office today to speak Mr. Harris over the phone, or in person, and let us explain the local process for filing in Elmore County, Autauga County, or any of the surrounding areas of Millbrook and Wetumpka.
+Our Millbrook divorce attorney regularly files divorce cases in Millbrook, Wetumpka, Selma, Clanton, Prattville, Deatsville, Elmore, Holtville, and the surrounding areas of Elmore, Chilton, and Autauga Counties.
+Our Millbrook office is located at 2161 Main Street, Millbrook, AL 36054.
+If you have any questions about the requirements in your area, then call our office today to speak to our divorce attorney in Millbrook over the phone, or in person, and let us explain the local process for filing in Elmore County, Autauga County, or any of the surrounding areas of Millbrook and Wetumpka.